junaid9211/tictactoe-with-emojis/README.md

 ### How to play?
 * Download this repo into your local machine
-* Open this ipython notebook in jupyter or vscode
+* Open this 'Tic Tac Toe.ipynb' ipython notebook in jupyter or vscode
 * Run all cells
 * Enjoy